-2) click on the "Academics" link then click on the "Course Materials" sublink
+2) click on "Academics" then click on "Course Materials"

 3) click on the "Music 1500: Music Appreciation "Live" link in the "Syllabi" section

-Each segment of the webbook has an online assignment (e-learning quiz assessment) associated with it, as accessed through the WMU E-Learning link that connects to the McGraw-Hill online materials for this course.
-E-Workbook assignments for each segment become available online at various times over the semester (see "Course Schedule" link).
-To help you prepare for exams and stay on schedule with the class material, you should complete each E-Workbook assignment within one week of when it becomes available online; however, the E-Workbook assignments are not "due" or graded until the scheduled date of the in-class final exam.
-Your cumulative point score on the 10 online quiz assessments will determine 18% of your final course grade in Music 1500 (maximum of 180 points possible).
+Each segment of the webbook has an online assignment (quiz) associated with it.
+Quizzes for each segment become available online at various times over the semester (see "Course Schedule" link).
+The E-Workbook quizzes for each reading are normally due the following week.
+Your cumulative point score on the 7 online quiz assessments will determine about 19% of your final course grade in Music 1500 (maximum of 140 points possible).